 PO34 Pyrazolone Orange: Not rated.
 LFII-IV fluctuating results reported online, confirmed as fugitive in my independent tests.
 Significant fading in diluted/tints, it may be more stable in masstone oil/acrylic.
 Staining.
 Rarely offered pigment.
 Single pigment watercolor made by Old Holland is called "Scheveningen Red Scarlet".
 It looks like this is another case where the pigment rating was copied from masstone results (full strength/thick swatch, likely performed in another medium) despite the color being known to perform much worse in tints/diluted (extremely important for watercolor washes).
 Both PO20 and PO73 would be much more lightfast, yet similarly strong, orange replacements.

 PO43 Perinone Orange:

 Darkens.
 LFII, minor fading over long periods of UV exposure.
 Rarely used pigment.

-Rated LFI, this lightfast color is transparent, staining and often used in combination with PY150 Nickel Azo Yellow as a way to replicate the old discontinued "Quin Gold" P049.
+PO48 Quinacridone Burnt Orange: Rated LFI, this lightfast color is transparent, staining and often used in combination with PY150 Nickel Azo Yellow as a way to replicate the old discontinued "Quin Gold" P049.
 Often used to tone down Phthalo Blues or Greens into realistic foliage greens.

-It appears that several major paint makers took the pigment manufacturer's word for it and passed along positive lightfast ratings to the artist without testing it.
-Schmincke, Rembrandt, Roman Szmal and White Nights all rates it high yet all of them fade within several months of UV exposure (compared to over 1 year of stability in LFI colors).
+It appears that several major paint makers took the pigment manufacturer's word for it and passed along overly positive lightfast ratings to the artist (without verifying it themselves).
+Schmincke, Rembrandt, Roman Szmal and White Nights all rates it high yet all of them fade in 3 weeks to 3 months of UV exposure (compared to over 1 year of stability in normal BW8 / LFI rated colors).

 PO65 Benzimidazolone Orange: